contao/docs/docs/dev/framework/translations.md

 ---

-Since the developement of Contao started without the Symfony framework (see also the [history][ContaoHistory]), it provides its own translation framework.
+Since the development of Contao started without the Symfony framework (see also the [history][ContaoHistory]), it provides its own translation framework.
 While you are free to utilize Symfony's [translation component][SymfonyTranslations], you will still have to provide translations within Contao's framework for certain